 Adding biscuits into a cake adds texture as well as flavour, plus it feels super naughty whilst eating it.

-We used the coconut oreo thins in this recipe because they are just delicous and I personally love anything with coconut, but feel free to change the oreo and flavourings to suit your own tastes.
+We used the coconut oreo thins in this recipe because they are just delicious and I personally love anything with coconut, but feel free to change the oreo and flavourings to suit your own tastes.
 The mint, orange or even double chocolate oreos will all still work the same.
-If you use the original sized biscuits remember to ring the changes on the syn values as they are different.

 Some recommended items from our kitchen to make this dish…